Ranchero-Software/NetNewsWireHelp/pages/ios/5.0/en/netnewswire-news.markdown

 Add the NetNewsWire News Feed
 -----------------------------

-The NetNewsWire News Feed is part of the default subscription list added the first time you used NetNewsWire.
+The NetNewsWire News Feed is part of the default subscription list that was added when you first launched NetNewsWire.
 If it’s no longer in your list, it’s easy to add it back.

 From the Feeds screen, tap the **Settings** icon.